Menu

 Why is there an operations share at all?

 The operations share acknowledges the coordination, compliance follow-through, sponsor handling, public communication, and practical work required to run a visible campaign and event responsibly.
 Pretending those costs do not exist usually produces less honest fundraising, not better fundraising.
-The share is shown openly in the public partner model.
+The share is shown openly in the public partner structure.

 Can I support Lift4Love without becoming a sponsor?

 Yes.
-Supporters can follow the event, contact the campaign team, use the preserved giving paths, share the campaign, or make a partner introduction without becoming a formal sponsor.
+Supporters can follow the event, contact the campaign team, use the original giving paths, share the campaign, or make a partner introduction without becoming a formal sponsor.
 The current support context is split across the homepage, the featured event page, and the legacy-giving page.

 How do sponsorships fit into the campaign?